Patented technology based on published research to enable fast, objective, baseline-free concussion and mild TBI diagnosis

 Using ocular motility and other domains of brain function, the EyeBOX® device provides a BOX Score℠ to help physicians determine the presence of concussion.

 The EyeBOX device is the only concussion diagnosis technology based on published research on cranial nerve function and their relation to eye movements.
 Because Oculogica’s technology is based on function, rather than the patient’s “will”, its proprietary approach does not require baseline testing.
 This reduces time and the possibility of “gaming” the baseline test.

 Detailed information powers objective diagnosis

-The EyeBOX device’s unique data collection capability is used in a proprietary algorithm that generates a BOX Score, an assessment which the FDA has authorized as an aid in the diagnosis of concussion.
+The EyeBOX device’s unique data collection capability is used in a proprietary algorithm that generates a BOX Score, an assessment which the FDA has authorized as an aid in the diagnosis of concussion, or mTBI.
 Each analysis is unique to each patient.

 Research is ongoing in a number of areas important in concussion.
 EyeBOX technology may be useful for identifying those at risk for second impact syndrome (SIS), a rare but serious condition in which a second concussion occurs before a first concussion has properly healed, causing rapid and severe brain swelling.

 The BOX Score may also enable healthcare providers to rule out concussion in cases such as neck injury or inner ear damage that have symptoms common to concussion, such as dizziness, headache and nausea.

 The EyeBOX test requires no pre-test calibration or a baseline test.